 After four successful years, Buckhorn was elected to a second term as mayor, receiving 95% of all votes cast.
 It was clear that Mayor Buckhorn had a strong vision for Tampa, and the voters chose to continue that progress.

-Buckhorn has made it a priority to focus on public safety, strong neighborhoods and economic growth while working diligently to improve the overall quality of life in our community.
-During his time in office the crime rate in Tampa has dropped over 23%.
+Buckhorn has made it a priority to focus on public safety, strong neighborhoods, and economic growth while working diligently to improve the overall quality of life in our community.
+During his time in office, the crime rate in Tampa has dropped by over 23%.
 Through his leadership, Buckhorn is revolutionizing the way the city does business.
-His One Stop Permitting Shop has streamlined the permitting and regulatory process, permitting $2.4 billion in new construction in FY2015 and $2.1 billion in FY2016 permitting over $11 billion in projects since 2011, and making opening up international markets to Tampa’s small businesses a top priority.
+His One-Stop Permitting Shop has streamlined the permitting and regulatory process, permitting $2.4 billion in new construction in FY2015 and $2.1 billion in FY2016 permitting over $11 billion in projects since 2011, and making opening up international markets to Tampa’s small businesses a top priority.

-A $3 billion, 40-acre development project in the Channel District is under way.
-It will include a new hotel, 650,000 square-foot office tower, retail, restaurants and entertainment venues.
+A $3 billion, a 40-acre development project in the Channel District is underway.
+It will include a new hotel, 650,000 square-foot office tower, retail, restaurants, and entertainment venues.
 The new district will be WELL Certified, the world’s first health and wellness-focused city district that will include the University of South Florida’s Morsani College of Medicine that is relocating to downtown Tampa as well as an urban technology accelerated powered by Dreamit.
 This will create an environment where students and medical professionals will have immediate access to Tampa General Hospital and the Center for Advanced Medical Learning and Simulation.

 Mayor Buckhorn serves on the boards of the Hillsborough County Aviation Authority, Tampa Hillsborough Expressway Authority, University of Tampa Board of Trustees, Tampa Hillsborough Economic Development Corporation, Tampa Bay Partnership, Tampa Port Authority, and Hillsborough County Tourist Development Council.
-From 2011-12, he was a fellow for the Urban Land Institute (ULI) Daniel Rose Center for Public Leadership in Land Use.
+From 2011 to 12, he was a fellow for the Urban Land Institute (ULI) Daniel Rose Center for Public Leadership in Land Use.